 For Proton Technologies Canada Inc. the impairment review was carried out based on available financial information provided to shareholders.
 On 29 September 2023 Sabien received notification that a proposal from a third party to inject new capital, restructure its balance sheet, and reform its management team (the "Proposal") had been successful.
-Pending further information from the new management team, the Board of Sabien has concluded that an impairment provision of £99k is required at 30 June 2023 to reflect the dilution and notional value ascribed by the Proposal.
+The Board of Sabien concluded at 30 June 2023 that an impairment provision of £99k was required to reflect the dilution and notional value ascribed by the Proposal.
+The Board has not received any material new information from Proton and has concluded that the impairment provision continues to be required.

-For Aeristech Limited the impairment review was carried out based on publically available financial information.
+For Aeristech Limited the impairment review was carried out based on publicly available financial information.
 The information showed Aeristech had continued to raise funds at a price in excess of the Group's investment value and no impairment was considered necessary.